Lake Sevan: Arpa–Sevan tunnel

-It is estimated, that due to climate change by year 2030, the outflow of the Arpa river will decrease by 22%.
+By the time of the Khrushchev Thaw, "it had become evident that the ecological and economic consequences of extensive exploitation of the water of Lake Sevan were too undesirable to continue in the same way."
+Soviet Armenian leaders soon agreed that "the best way to solve the issue would be to construct a canal to divert water from Armenia's Arpa River into the lake."
+To support this project, Yerevan needed assistance from the all-union budget.
+On Victory Day (9 May) 1961, Armenian officials, led by First Secretary Yakov Zarobyan, together with Marshal Ivan Bagramyan, met with Nikita Khrushchev at the lake to discuss the Arpa-Sevan proposal.
+Guided by advice from Khrushchev's close ally Anastas Mikoyan, the Armenian leadership managed to persuade Khrushchev to support the project, "estimated to be 480 million rubles (in old price values)."

+The plan for the Arpa-Sevan tunnel was approved on 12 August 1961 by the Council of Ministers of the Soviet Union.
+It envisioned diverting water from a reservoir of the Arpa River near Kechut through a 49 km long tunnel to the lake near Artsvanist.
+Armenian authorities "moved to begin the implementation of the project" on 29 August 1961.
+The tunnel was eventually completed in 1981 and continues to bring up to 200 e6m3 of water to Sevan per year.
+However, it is estimated that due to climate change, the outflow of the Arpa river will decrease by 22% by 2030.

 Vorotan–Arpa tunnel

 Since the water level in the lake did not rise as fast and as much, on 20 April 1981 the Council of Ministers of the Soviet Union made a decision for the construction of the Vorotan–Arpa tunnel.
 This 21.6 km long tunnel was begun from the Spandarian Reservoir on the Vorotan River further south from Kechut.
 Due to the Nagorno-Karabakh conflict and the 1988 earthquake in northwestern Armenia construction was halted.
 The tunnel was inaugurated on 26 April 2004.
 The Vorotan–Arpa tunnel brings an additional 165 e6m3 to the lake annually.

 Increase in water level

 After the construction of the two tunnels the water level began rising significantly since the mid-2000s.
 In 2007 it was reported that the water level had risen by 2.44 m in the previous six years.
 It reached 1900.04 m in October 2010.
 The government committee on Sevan forecasts that the level will reach 1903.5 m by 2029.

 Water level stood at 1900.44 m in November 2019.